kaizendorks/dexa/README.md

 Init:
 - add custom helpers for the templates via a property in the `dexa.js` file of the stack
-- add new predefined helpers like camelCase, kebapCase, and relative path between files
+- add predefined helpers like camelCase, kebapCase, and relative path between files

 Add:
 - allow users to optionally include available "add" commands when initializing a project (with a prompt showing them so users can select them)